quantum-dan/quantum-dan.github.io/index.md

 # Background & Education

-I am focusing my master's degree coursework on modeling and computation.
+My master's degree coursework focused on modeling, applied mathematics and field methods.
 My undergraduate education, also at Colorado School of Mines, was in Civil Engineering, with specialized coursework on water resources, geotechnical engineering, and surveying.
 In addition to my research with the Hogue Group, which I began after my sophomore year, I interned at Kilduff Underground Engineering, primarily as a geotechnical monitoring survey technician, though I also ran pipe jacking load calculations for trenchless tunneling projects.

 ## Specialized Coursework